P4P-Low-Thrust-Propulsion/low-thrust-DNN/README.md

 ## Experiments and Procedures

 ### Data Generation
 Low-thrust transfer datasets were generated using numerical solutions to the OCP.
 These datasets consist of spacecraft positions, velocities, and mass at intermediate points during the transfer.
-The RTN (Radial, Transverse, Normal) reference frame was used for the analysis, and a total of 469 low-thrust transfers were computed.
+The RTN (Radial, Transverse, Normal) reference frame was used for the analysis, and a total of 469 low-thrust transfers were computed and then sampled to generate larger datasets to train on.

 ### Model Training
-The DNN model was trained to predict final spacecraft mass and transfer feasibility.
+The DNN model was trained to predict maximum initial and final mass of a spacecraft for a feasible low-thrust transfer.
 The training process involved:
 - Splitting data into training and testing sets.
-- Scaling and normalizing data for better model performance.
+- Scaling and normalising data for better model performance.
-- Using MSE as the loss function for regression tasks and accuracy for classification tasks.
+- Using MSE as the loss function

 ### Evaluation Metrics
 The primary metrics used to evaluate the model were:
-- **Mean Squared Error (MSE)**: For predicting final mass.
+- **Mean Squared Error (MSE)**
-- **Accuracy**: For classifying feasible and infeasible transfers.
+- **R2**
-- **Mean Percentage Absolute Error (MPAE)**: To assess the relative error of models.
+- **Mean Percentage Absolute Error (MPAE)**

 ### Hyper-Parameter Tuning
 Various hyper-parameters were explored, including the number of layers, learning rate, and batch size.
 Random search and WandB were used to track and compare different configurations.
 The final model was chosen based on a balance of performance and computational efficiency.